 Chances are that if you have an old home, you don’t have enough insulation unless someone has retrofitted it.
 In my home, which was built sometime around 1900, we found not a stitch of insulation in the walls when we tore out the lathe and plaster.
 The attic, though, was properly insulated well after the home was built.

 When it comes to insulation, you’ll need to learn about R-value.
 R-value is the insulation’s level of resistance to heat flow.
-The goal of insulation is to slow the transfer of heat from inside the home to outside and vise versa.
+The goal of insulation is to slow the transfer of heat from inside the home to outside and vice versa.

 The higher the R-value, the better the insulation.
 However, that doesn’t mean that you need to buy the highest R-value on the market.